Cneale92/connor-neale-social-network-api/README.md

 Once all of the steps in [Installation](#installation) have been completed, you can optionally seed the database by entering: `node utils/seed.js`.
 Then to start the server, enter: `node index.js`

-If everything was installed and run correctly, you should be able to test the API routes using Insomnia now.
-Check the [walkthrough video here to see how you can view, add, update or delete data using these routes.](https://drive.google.com/file/d/1OnQCVO41VEYPSUiV6ilflCNClgGyriBd/view?usp=sharing)

 ## License

 MIT License